Srikanth1304/modeling_mongoose/README.md

 In this repo, Some basic modeling done using mongoose, On hospital management, todos, economic in models folder.
 Mongoose are eligant mongodb object modeling framework, Done on Stackblitz.
 Use eraser.io for flow representation, if not try out layout the modeling how you want to see db.
-So fun of using it.
+So fun of learning it.